Contents

 - Outward payments towards permissible current account transactions.

-- Any payments in foreign currency towards the purchase of goods from a 100% Export Oriented Unit or a unit in Export Processing Zone or Software Technology Park or Electronic Hardware Technology Park.
+- Any payments in foreign currency towards the purchase of goods from a 100% Export Oriented Unit or a unit in an Export Processing Zone, Software Technology Park, or Electronic Hardware Technology Park.

 - Payment of customs duty in line with the Foreign Trade Policy.

-- Payments to a person who resides in India for the supply of goods and services, including payments for airfare and hotel expenditure.
+- Payments to a person who resides in India for the supply of goods and services, including payments for airfare and hotel expenditures.

 There are two main problems that individuals and businesses face with an EEFC account: